 a.
 As for the head of those who surround me: Since we don’t know the exact occasion in David’s life for this prayer, we don’t know who he meant by the head.
 It could have been Saul, who was David’s long and persistent enemy.
 It could have been Doeg, who was an evil, violent man who bore a false report against David (1 Samuel 21-22).

 i.
-The most likely source of David’s trouble was Saul.
-If so, this prayer is another significant example of how David would not violently strike against Saul even when he had the opportunity (1 Samuel 18:11 and 19:9-10; 1 Samuel 26:7-11; 1 Samuel 24:1-7).
-David would not touch Saul because for all his sins and faults, he was God’s anointed king.
-When David was attacked by Saul, he would pour out his heart in prayer to the LORD, entrusting Saul’s punishment to God in heaven, not taking it in his own hands.
+If this prayer is about Saul, it is another significant example of how David would not violently strike against Saul even when he had the opportunity (1 Samuel 24:1-7, 1 Samuel 26:7-11).
+David would not touch Saul; for all his sins and faults, Saul was God’s anointed king.
+When David was attacked by Saul, he would pour out his heart in prayer to the LORD, entrusting Saul’s punishment to God in heaven, rather than taking it in his own hands.

 i.
 “Their lips, which uttered mischief against others, shall be the means of covering themselves with confusion, when out of their own mouths they shall be judged.
 Those tongues, which have contributed to set the world on fire, shall be tormented with the hot burning coals of eternal vengeance.”
 (Horne)

 c.
 Let burning coals fall upon them: David prayed that the same fire that wicked men poured out on others would be poured out on them.
 He prayed that this would destroy the wicked, and that they would be hunted by evil until they were overthrown.